pontikis/cliowp/README.md

 Using WordPress admin:

 * Go to Settings -> Permalinks and choose "Post name" option
-* create two pages (Home and Blog)
+* Create two pages (Home and Blog)
 * Go to Settings -> Reading and set Homepage to Home and Posts page to Blog

 ## Menus and Mobile menu

-Top menu, bottom menu and a Mobile menu have been registred.
+Top menu, bottom menu and Mobile menu have been registered.
 Use them optionally.

 More details at https://www.pontikis.net/blog/how-to-add-a-mobile-menu-in-any-wordpress-theme